US Secretary of State Pompeo subpoenaed in Trump impeachment inquiry | DW | 27.09.2019

 "The committees are investigating the extent to which President Trump jeopardized national security by pressing Ukraine to interfere with our 2020 election and by withholding security assistance provided by Congress to help Ukraine counter Russian aggression," the committees said in the subpeona.

-The subpoena also warned that Pompeo's refusal or failure to produce the documents would be considered evidence of "obstruction of the House's impeachment inquiry."
+The subpoena also warned that if Pompeo's refusal or failure to produce the documents would be considered evidence of "obstruction of the House s impeachment inquiry."

 First steps towards impeachment